Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud-develop-defer.md

 1. Pull down the most recent manifest from the Staging or Production environment for comparison
 2. Pass the `--defer` flag to the command (for any command that accepts the flag)

-If you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
+For example, if you were to start developing on a new branch with [nothing in your development schema](/reference/node-selection/defer#usage), edit a single model, and run `dbt build -s state:modified` &mdash;  only the edited model would run.
 Any `{{ ref() }}` functions will point to the staging or production location of the referenced models.

 <Lightbox src="/img/docs/dbt-cloud/defer-toggle.jpg" width="100%" title="Select the 'Defer to production' toggle on the bottom right of the command bar to enable defer in the dbt Cloud IDE."/>